hgowton/LittleLeagueLogger/README.md

 An MVP based application for a baseball team.
 Keep all team members and their family members up-to-date on upcoming, current, and past games.

-## Browser
+## Platform/Browser
- The Little League Logger Applicaiton is only currently compatible with Chrome.
-Some of functionality may not be accessible in other browsers.
+ * This application is currently only compatible with Chrome.
+Some of the features will not operate properly in other browsers.

 ## Technology Used
   * Javascript